scflode/homepage/content/posts/dark-mode-in-css.md

 Another approach to simplify this is to have CSS custom properties (variables) in place.
 These are then the knobs you’d adjust for different styles.
 This is likely the most elegant way to solve the problem.

 The third approach is to have a `base.css` file with all the settings except the colors, a `light.css` for the light colors and a `dark.css` for the dark ones.
-This approach requires some basic Javascript thought.
-This blog uses that approach currently.

 Let’s go through all of them with small examples.